rhymeyang/Se/docs/308/Week09.md

 - To establish a comprehensive framework for managing the development
 - Implementation
 - Testing
-- MaintenanceofITsystems
+- Maintenance of IT systems
-- Ensuringefficientoperations
+- Ensuring efficient operations
-- Enhancedquality
+- Enhanced quality
 - Risk mitigation
 - Compliance adherence
 - Continuous improvement throughout the IT lifecycle.

 ## Overview of Business Processes and IT Integration

-- **BusinessProcessesinOrganizations:**
+- **Business Processes in Organizations:**
-  Organizations use business processes to manage tasks related to software development, maintenance, and IT infrastructure.
-These processes offer control over key activities, like software acquisition and management, ensuring efficient project execution.
+  Organizations use **business processes** to manage tasks related to software development, maintenance, and IT infrastructure.
+These processes offer **control** over **key activities**, like software acquisition and management, ensuring efficient project execution.
-- **EvolutionofBusinessApplications:**
+- **Evolution of Business Applications:**
   Earlier, organizations custom-built software in-house and managed it on-premises.
-Today, Software-as-a-Service (SaaS) applications are more common, with integrations and minimal in- house development, shifting focus from software development life cycle to system acquisition life cycle.
+Today, Software-as-a-Service(SaaS) applications are more common, with integrations and minimal in-house development, shifting focus from software development life cycle to system acquisition life cycle.
 - **Implications for IT Infrastructure:**
   This transformation necessitates a lifecycle management approach similar to software development, as business processes are often complex and interlinked with applications.